-Papers for publication should be sent to Professor GEO.
-H. F. NUTTALL, F.R.S., 3 Cranmer Road, Cambridge, or to the Associate Editor.
+Papers for publication may be sent to Prof. Geo.
+H. F. NUTTALL, F.R.S., 3 Cranmer Road, Cambridge, or to the associate Editors.
 Other communications should be addressed to the University Press, Cambridge.

-Papers forwarded to the Editors for publication are understood to be offered to PARASITOLOGY alone, unless the contrary is stated.
+Papers forwarded to the Editors for publication are understood to be offered to the Journal of Hygiene alone, unless the contrary is stated.

 Contributors receive seventy-five copies of their papers free.
-Additional copies, not exceeding 200, may be had at cost price: these should be ordered when the final proof is returned.
+Additional copies may be had at cost price: these should be ordered when the final proof is returned.

 The subscription price is £1.
-10s. per volume (post-free), payable in advance; single numbers 10s. net (double number 20s. net).
-Subscribers to the Journal of Hygiene may obtain single numbers of PARASITOLOGY at the reduced price of 7s.
-6d. net, or may become subscribers at the reduced rate of £1.
-1s. per volume.
+1s. per volume (post-free), payable in advance; single numbers 7s. net.
 Subscriptions may be sent to any Bookseller, or to MR C. F. CLAY, MANAGER, Cambridge University Press, Fetter Lane, London, E.C.